Anti-Fakes

 5.1 OpenAI (speech-to-text)

-- What is sent: the ~15-second audio clip from a round, plus the locale tag (e.g.
+• What is sent: the ~15-second audio clip from a round, plus the locale tag (e.g. en-US).

-https://api.openai.com/v1/audio/transcriptionsover TLS. - Permission: the app asks before sending any voice audio to OpenAI.
+• Permission: Beginner sends no audio to OpenAI.
+For Easy and Hard, the app asks before sending any voice audio to OpenAI.
 If you choose the typed-answer fallback, no audio is sent to OpenAI.

 5.2 Google Firebase / Google Cloud (judging, hosting, analytics, crash reports)